rubrikinc/terraform-provider-polaris/docs/data-sources/azure_permissions.md

 subcategory: ""
 description: |-
-  The polaris_azure_permissions data source is used to access information about the permissions required by RSC for a specified RSC feature.
+  The polaris_azure_permissions data source is used to access information about the permissions required by RSC for an RSC feature.
-  The polaris_azure_permissions data source can be used with the permissions field of the polaris_azure_subscription resource and the azurerm_role_definition resource to automatically update the permissions of roles and notify RSC about the updated permissions.
+  The polaris_azure_permissions data source can be used with the azurerm_role_definition resource and the permissions field of the polaris_azure_subscription resource to automatically update the permissions of roles and notify RSC about the updated.
   Permission Groups
   Following is a list of features and their applicable permission groups.
-These are used when specifying the feature set.
+These are used when specifying the feature.
   AZURE_SQL_DB_PROTECTION
   BASIC - Represents the basic set of permissions required to onboard the feature.RECOVERY - Represents the set of permissions required for all recovery